 Moving apartments is a busy time.
 Whether you view it as stressful, exciting or both, there is no doubt that there is a lot to do.
 You must clean and pack and get things moved to your new place where you will likely do more cleaning before you unpack.
 Meanwhile, there is the whole job of keeping the rest of your life moving while shifting it into a new place.
 In all the commotion, it is easy to overlook some things like who you should notify when you move to a new apartment.
-Here is a complete list of people and places you should inform of your change of address.
+As one of the best NYC movers, we can help with the heavy lifting, but these lighter tasks are up to you… well sort of.
+We put together a list to help you out some.
+Here is our complete list of people and places you should inform of your change of address.

 Family and Friends